- Apply Yourself

 Start an Admissions Tracker Profile so you can list your colleges and see how you compare with students who were admitted to those colleges.

-For help writing your essay and short answers, see How to Shine in Your College Application Essay.
+For help writing your essay and short answers, see 7 Ways to Improve Your Essay.

 The information contained on the CollegeData website is for general informational purposes only and may not apply to you or your situation.
 You should not act or refrain from acting on the basis of any content contained on the CollegeData website without consulting with your parents, high school counselors, admissions representatives or other college counseling professionals.
 We disclaim all liability for actions you take or fail to take based on any content on the CollegeData website.